jenshadlich/sysadmin/k3s/k8s-dashboard.md

 ## Prerequisites
 * running k3s
-* on remote host that is reachable via ssh
+* on headless host that is only reachable via ssh

 ## Get the k8s dashboard